 set the HTCondor configuration variable

 CONDOR_HOSTto the name (or IP address) of your central manager;

 Putting all of the pool-independent configuration into the metaknobs allows us to change the metaknobs to fix problems or work with later versions of HTCondor as you upgrade.

-describes what the configuration and how to determine the exact details.
+describes what the configuration script does and how to determine the exact details.